 One World.
 Viewers very quickly began to expect that everyone would just let Colton walk all over everybody.
 He did- until he was medevaced.

 Season Seven would have had far less complications ensue in the second half of the season had the main characters invented some kind of mandatory "touch" system where they would have to make regular physical contact with each other to see if everyone present was corporeal.
-The First Evil caused so many problems by imitating other characters as an illusion that it seems odd that no system is invented to regularly verify that everyone there is really who they say they are.
+The First Evil caused so many problems by imitating other characters (but is incorporeal) that it seems odd that no system is invented to regularly verify that everyone there is really who they say they are.

 The Buffyverse explains that guns don't do very much good against vampires, demons, and the forces of darkness (except that one time with the rocket launcher).
 Of course, it has also been shown on several occasions that guns work just fine on the slayer and her compatriots.
 There's really nothing preventing an average mook vampire from buying a gun, waiting for Buffy to deliver a snappy one liner, then whipping it out and shooting her in the face.